 (which, unlike an invoice, is not a payment document) are commercial invoices for goods that are delivered.
-Both documents must be executed in Russian, each in duplicate.
+Both documents must be executed in Eurasia, each in duplicate.
 WR Group specialists also recommend translating both commercial invoices into English

 The packing list